How to Get a Mortgage with a High DTI Ratio (2024 Update)

 Boost your down payment savings

-Consider the 10-20% range as a target.
-This level of down payment can counterbalance a high DTI ratio, proving your ability to save and manage money effectively.
+Aim for a 10–20% down payment.
+This amount can counterbalance a high DTI ratio, proving your ability to save and manage money effectively.
 Plus, it shrinks your monthly mortgage payment.

-Bonus: A 20% or larger down payment eliminates the need for private mortgage insurance (PMI), cutting your monthly expenses.
+Bonus: A 20% or larger down payment helps you avoid private mortgage insurance (PMI), cutting your monthly expenses.

 Apply with a co-signer or co-borrower

-A co-signer with strong credit and a low DTI ratio could be a game-changer.
+A co-signer with strong credit and a low DTI ratio can be a game-changer.
 They pledge to repay the loan if you can't keep up with payments.

 Timely repayments can positively impact both of your credit histories, but any missed payments could harm your credit scores.
-It's a partnership that demands trust and a clear understanding of the risks involved.
+You and the co-signer must trust each other and have a clear understanding of the risks involved.

 For an even stronger loan application, consider a co-borrower.
 Unlike a co-signer, a co-borrower owns the property and shares the payment responsibility with you.